pagkly/Zed/Investopedia3/Estimated Ultimate Recovery (EUR) Definition.md

 Estimated ultimate recovery (EUR) is a production term commonly used in the oil and gas industry.
 Estimated ultimate recovery is an approximation of the quantity of oil or gas that is potentially recoverable or has already been recovered from a reserve or well.

-EUR is similar in concept to [recoverable reserves](https://www.investopedia.com/terms/r/recoverabel-reserve.asp).
+EUR is similar in concept to [[recoverable reserves]](https://www.investopedia.com/terms/r/recoverabel-reserve.asp).

 ### Key Takeaways